José Flores (baseball coach)

-José David Flores (born January 1, 1971) is a Puerto Rican minor league professional baseball coach and former minor league player.
-He is the bench coach of the Worcester Red Sox of Minor League Baseball.
-He previously coached in Major League Baseball (MLB) for the Philadelphia Phillies and Baltimore Orioles.
-He played baseball professionally in the minors from 1990 to 1994 as an infielder.
+José David Flores (born January 1, 1971) is a Puerto Rican former professional baseball infielder and coach who currently serves as the first base coach for the Boston Red Sox of Major League Baseball (MLB).
+He has previously coached in MLB for the Chicago Cubs, Philadelphia Phillies, and Baltimore Orioles.
+He played baseball professionally in the minors from 1990 to 1994.

 Minor league playing career

 The Houston Astros selected Flores in the 38th round (1,014th overall) of the 1990 Major League Baseball draft.
 Beginning with the 1990 season, he was assigned to the Class A Short Season Auburn Astros of the New York–Penn League.
 In all, Flores played five years in Minor League Baseball (MiLB), all in the Astros' farm system, from 1990 to 1994.

 In 1992 and 1993, Flores made 37 errors at shortstop, each year.
 In 1994, he spent his final season as an active player with the Double-A Jackson Generals of the Texas League, batting just .192.

 In 1,340 minor league at bats, Flores had a .239/.310/.287 slash line, with five home runs, 36 stolen bases, and 115 runs batted in (RBIs).
 A utility infielder, he played 314 games at shortstop, 63 games at second base, and 26 games at third base.
 In Flores’ final season, he appeared in two games as a relief pitcher.